Read About Criminal Justice Degrees and Careers

 If you are looking into criminal justice degrees, it’s important to know that job opportunities in most local police departments will be favorable for qualified applicants, but there will be more competition for law enforcement jobs at the state and federal level.
 If you work as a criminologist, job opportunities will depend on your arena, but competition for the top jobs can be intense.

-According to the U.S. Bureau of Labor Statistics' 2012-13 Occupational Outlook Handbook, jobs for private detectives will increase by 21 percent through 2020, which is faster than average.
+According to the U.S. Bureau of Labor Statistics' 2014-15 Occupational Outlook Handbook, jobs for private detectives will increase by 11 percent through 2022, which is as fast as average.
+National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
 However, there will still be strong competition for these jobs.
 Keep in mind that, regardless of the career path you choose, you’ll stand out in the crowd if you have earned higher level criminal justice degrees.

 Law Enforcement Salaries